-- The bond angles and geometries of some molecules could not be explained based on earlier theories.
+- Some molecules’ bond angles and geometries could not be explained based on earlier theories.

-Ammonia molecule has Nitrogen atom at its centre.
+Ammonia molecule has Nitrogen atom at its center.

 N (7) ⇒ 1s2 2s2 2px1 2py1 2pz1.

-It was Linus Pauling who introduced the concept of hybridization , in 1931.
-Remember him ?
-Yes !
-He is the same chemist , who developed the Pauling scale for electronegativity !
-(See post 46).
-He is regarded as one of the two great scientists of all times!
+It was Linus Pauling who introduced the concept of hybridization, in 1931.
+Remember him?
+Yes!
+He is the same chemist, who developed the Pauling scale for electronegativity! (post 46).
+He is regarded as one of the two great scientists of all time!
 He is the only person to be awarded two unshared Nobel Prizes!!

 “It was so complicated that I thought people won’t believe it.And perhaps I don’t believe it, either.
 Anybody could see that the quantum mechanics must lead to the tetrahedral carbon atom, because we have it.
 But the equations were so complicated that I never could be sure that I could present the arguments in such a way that they would be convincing to anybody.“

-One night , while working on this complex problem , he had an important insight.
-It occurred to him that if he could somehow combine the two sub shells into one valence shells , he could solve the problem.
-So, leaving behind some complex mathematical calculations , he simply combined the two wave functions (we have already studied about wave functions in quantum mechanics posts).
-This is how hybridization theory was developed.
+One night, while working on this complex problem, he had an important insight.
+It occurred to him that if he could somehow combine the two sub-shells into one valence shell, he could solve the problem!
+So, leaving behind some complex mathematical calculations, he simply combined the two wave functions.
+Subsequently, the hybridization theory was developed.